Ready to find the perfect college degree?

 Job Outlook for Dentists

-Also, as the risk for oral cancers increases with age, dental reconstruction and surgery is on the rise.
+And as the risk for oral cancers increases with age, other surgery types are in demand.
+This includes dental reconstruction.

 What Dentists Do

 You’ve answered the question: What should you major in to become a dentist?
 Now it’s time to learn what a dentist does on a typical day.